Chemo = throwing up, right?

 - Get good sleep.
 Research says it’s the best thing we can do, and it’s worth mentioning.
 My dad is like me, terrible at going to bed. *eye roll*

 - Vitamin D deficiency can be linked to cancer, so I gave Dad some fermented cod liver oil to take, since that’s probably something we all should have regularly anyway.
 I also included “get some sunlight” on the list of daily recommendations.
-(Sources: 1, 2, 3)
+(Sources: 1, 2, 3) (FCLO is no longer irrefutably trustworthy, so do your research!)

 - Probiotics.
 I think everyone in America needs probiotics anyway, but particularly if Dad’s immune system was going to be compromised in any way by chemo, I wanted his gut bacteria to build his immunity from there.
 I don’t know what to do to increase his white blood cell count, but over 80% of the immune system is in the gut, so it’s a good front line defense.